-Child & Adolescent Health Concentration Competencies Course Meeting Competency Credits Onsite Online CAH1.
-Assess principal health concerns for the child and adolescent population, the associated 380.604 Life Course Perspectives on Health OR 4 1 st 1 ^{st} , 2 nd population-based risk factors, including demographic and environmental factors, and the relative impact of each risk factor.
-380.744 Nutrition and Growth in Maternal and Child Health 3 1 st CAH2.
-Evaluate strategies, interventions, and programs to promote child and adolescent health, 380.604 Life Course Perspectives on Health OR 4 1 st 1 ^{st} , 2 nd including health services and systems delivery strategies used to address health concerns in the child and adolescent population.
-380.740 Nutrition Programs, Policy and Politics in the United States: the Impact On Maternal, Child and Family Health 3 2 nd 380.604 Life Course Perspectives on Health OR 4 1 st 1 st , 2 nd CAH3.
+Child & Adolescent Health Concentration Competencies Course Meeting Competency Credits Ons ite Online CAH1.
+Assess principal health concerns for the child and adolescent population, the associated 380.604 Life Course Perspectives on Health OR 4 1 st 1 st , 2 nd population-based risk factors, including demographic and environmental factors, and the relative impact of each risk factor.
+380.744 Nutrition and Growth in Maternal and Child Health 3 No 1 st CAH2.
+Evaluate strategies, interventions, and programs to promote child and adolescent 380.604 Life Course Perspectives on Health OR 4 1 st 1 st , 2 nd health, including health services and systems delivery strategies used to address health concerns in the child and adolescent population.
+380.740 Nutrition Programs, Policy and Politics in the United States: The Impact On Maternal, Child and Family Health 3 No 2 nd 380.604 Life Course Perspectives on Health OR 4 1 st 1 st , 2 nd CAH3.
 Apply frameworks specific to child and adolescent health for improving the health of the child and adolescent population.
-380.744 Nutrition and Growth in Maternal and Child Health OR 3 1 st , , , , , , , , , , , , , , , , , , , 380.624 Maternal and Child Health Legislation and Programs 4 2 nd CAH4.
+380.744 Nutrition and Growth in Maternal and Child Health OR 3 No 1 st 380.624 Maternal and Child Health Legislation and Programs 4 1 st 2 nd CAH4.
 Examine political and social influences on child and adolescent health.
-380.624 Maternal and Child Health Legislation and Programs OR 4 2 nd child and adolescent health.
-380.725 The Social Context of Adolescent Health and Development 3 4 th CAH5.
-Propose strategies to promote child and adolescent health through policy advocacy and/or 380.624 Maternal and Child Health Legislation and Programs OR 4 2 nd program development and implementation.
-380.725 The Social Context of Adolescent Health and Development 3 4 th
+380.624 Maternal and Child Health Legislation and Programs OR 4 1st 2 nd 380.725 The Social Context of Adolescent Health and Development 3 4 th No CAH5.
+Propose strategies to promote child and adolescent health through policy advocacy 380.624 Maternal and Child Health Legislation and Programs OR 4 1st 2 nd and/or program development and implementation.
+380.725 The Social Context of Adolescent Health and Development 3 4 th No